• Kendra Cipollini

 Marian has a degree in natural resources from Northland College in Ashland, Wisconsin.
 She returned home to live on her family’s preserved farm with her partner Stanley.
 They have a produce and livestock operation.
 Marian also works at Enviroflight in Yellow Springs.

-Doug Christain
+Doug Christen

 Easement Monitor